harangp/maxmind-oracle/README.md

 ### Changelog

+Currently working on main: city lookup based on lat/long values

+- **1.1.2** - Further optimalizations and bugfixes
 - **1.1.1** - Bugfix in sorting for retrieving the correct id
 - **1.1.0** - New functions
 - **1.0.1** - Bugfixes / typos